Vangelis: 2001–2021: Music projects with NASA and ESA

 For the 12 November 2014 landing of the Philae lander on Comet 67P (part of the European Space Agency's Rosetta mission), Vangelis composed three short pieces titled "Arrival", "Rosetta's Waltz", and "Philae's Journey".
 The pieces were released online as videos accompanied by images and animations from the Rosetta mission.
 He was quoted by ESA as saying, "Mythology, science and space exploration are subjects that have fascinated me since my early childhood.
 And they were always connected somehow with the music I write".
 In September 2016, the works were released as part of the new studio album Rosetta.
 In 2018, Vangelis composed an original score for Stephen Hawking's memorial.
 While Hawking's ashes were interred at Westminster Abbey, the music which backed Hawking's words were beamed by the ESA to the nearest black hole to Earth.
 It was a personal tribute by Vangelis, and a limited CD titled "The Stephen Hawking Tribute" was shared with the family and over 1,000 guests.

-On 25 January 2019, a new studio album, Nocturne: The Piano Album, was released which includes both new and old compositions played on a grand piano and were "inspired by night time, and by Vangelis's long-held passion for space".
+On 25 January 2019, a new studio album, Nocturne: The Piano Album, was released which includes both new and old compositions played on a grand piano and were "inspired by night time, and by Vangelis' long-held passion for space".
 However, Vangelis recalled he was kind-of pressured by the record company to release it and include old compositions.
 In the same year, Vangelis wrote an electro-orchestral score rooted in ethnic music for The Thread, a modern dance piece created by Russell Maliphant inspired by Greek mythology and Hellenic dances.
 It received very positive reviews, and its CD & DVD was released in a special limited edition by Andromeda Music.
 On the Maliphant's project he also collaborated with fashion designer Mary Katrantzou for whom composed new music for her fashion shows.

 On 24 September 2021, Vangelis released Juno to Jupiter, his last studio album.
 It was inspired by NASA's Juno spacecraft, featuring the soprano Angela Gheorghiu on several tracks.